RomanGenC/TgBotMark/README.md

 ## Bot Functionality

+- **User Data Inquiry:**
+  - Requests and retrieves user information, providing personalized responses or actions based on user data.
+  - Utilizes a PostgreSQL database for efficient storage and retrieval of user data.

 - **Menu with Buttons:**
   - The bot offers a user-friendly menu system composed of buttons for easy navigation and interaction.